icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     ;
 ```

-Parameters also support the [`stream`][stream-guide] modifier keyword, which may be applied to the parameter's type.
+Parameters also support the [`stream`][streamed-parameters-guide] modifier keyword, which may be applied to the parameter's type.
+Streamed parameters are only supported in [`Slice2`][compilation-mode-guide] mode, and within a list of parameters,
+at most one may be streamed and it must be the last parameter in that list.

 For additional information on parameters, see the [parameter][parameter-guide] pages.